dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 cases, an IGP, such as OSPF or IS-IS, is used by the routers within a given AS to determine the path to the BGP next hop route.

-There may be {{site.prodname}} architectures where there are similar models where the routers within a given AS are not directly adjacent.
-In those models, the use of an IGP in {{site.prodname}} may be warranted.
+There may be {{site.tseeprodname}} architectures where there are similar models where the routers within a given AS are not directly adjacent.
+In those models, the use of an IGP in {{site.tseeprodname}} may be warranted.
 The configuration of those protocols are, however, beyond the scope of this technical note.